n-stefan/diabloblazor/README.md

 [DiabloBlazorServer](https://github.com/n-stefan/diabloblazorserver) is the development server.
 Clone or fork it also unless you want to use another server instead (doesn't have to be ASP.NET).

-IDE: latest Visual Studio Community 2022 Preview with the Web Compiler extension installed.
+IDE: latest Visual Studio Community 2022 Preview.

 If you want to try out WebAssembly AOT compilation, install the following .NET SDK workload from an elevated command prompt: